msanaya/msanaya.github.io/readme.md

 ## Project Description

-This site has a quiz for the user to see what Studio Ghibli character they would be.
-It also has a character lookup with displays stats.
+This site has a character lookup for the user that displays stats.

 ## API and Data Sample